wncc/TSS-2021/Python & its Applications/Week-3/README.md

 Next thing to do would be to give the ship the ability to shoot bullets.
 To do this you will learn about the concept of *sprites*.
 A sprite is a two dimensional image that is part of the larger graphical scene.
 Typically a sprite will be some kind of object in the scene that will be interacted with.
 You can learn about that in [this notebook](https://github.com/Karrthik-Arya/TSS-2021/blob/main/Python%20%26%20its%20Applications/Week-3/Bullets.ipynb).

+You can vist [this link](https://www.pythoninformer.com/python-libraries/pygame/sprite-class/) if you would like to know more about the sprite class and you can always go to the [documentation](https://www.pygame.org/docs/ref/sprite.html).

 ## Creating Aliens
 Creating aliens is going to be quite similar to creating the ship.
 However, the difference is that while there was only a single ship, there is a fleet of aliens.
 So we will be creating rows of aliens that will move sideways as well as downward.
 You can learn about this in [this notebook](https://github.com/Karrthik-Arya/TSS-2021/blob/main/Python%20%26%20its%20Applications/Week-3/Creating_Aliens.ipynb).